Frequently Asked Questions

 How many solar panels will there be and how tall are they?

-The height also allows the optimum ground clearance of 0.8 metres for sheep grazing and is the effective height for the use of the more efficient bifacial panels which we propose for Glenhead.
+The height also allows the optimum ground clearance for sheep grazing and is the effective height for the use of the more efficient bifacial panels which we propose for Glenhead.

 Bifacial solar panels which as the name suggests, have two sides of solar cells, enabling additional energy generation from the reflected and diffused light on the rear-side of the panels.
 Solar panels do not require direct sunlight to produce energy – diffuse sunlight is sufficient, and a grass surface reflects enough light to justify the use of bifacial modules.